What is Free Trade Area?

 - They require close monitoring by member nations to avoid the exchange of goods and services, which are detrimental to public health and national security.

-This article has been a guide to what is Free Trade Area and its definition.
-Here we discuss the history and examples of the free trade area along with advantages and disadvantages.
+This article has been a guide to what is Free Trade Area.
+Here we explain its examples, advantages & disadvantages, and compared it with a common market.
 You may learn more about financing from the following articles –